Ricardo Rodrigues

-Ricardo Jorge da Silva Nogueira Rodrigues (born 28 June 1995) is a Portuguese professional footballer who plays for F.C.
-Alverca as a forward.
+Ricardo Jorge da Silva Nogueira Rodrigues (born 28 June 1995) is a Portuguese professional footballer who plays as a forward or winger for Campeonato de Portugal club Paredes.

 Career

-Club career

 On 16 January 2020, Rodrigues joined LigaPro club G.D.
 Estoril Praia.
 He then signed a pre-contract with F.C.
-Alverca on 20 May 2020, valid from the 2020-21 season.
+Alverca on 20 May 2020, valid from the 2020–21 season.

+On 19 January 2024, Rodrigues left Liga 3 club Alverca and joined Campeonato de Portugal side Paredes.